Shano99/Shano99.github.io/README.md

-# Shano99.github.io
+# Web Application: 3D Graph Generation model

-3D graph visualization (as part of my dissertation)
+Click on the link to view the application: https://shano99/github.io